ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/skip-traceback/readme.md

   class name, used for the action and toolbar button.
   Defaults to `fa-warning`.

+* `skip-traceback.show_copy_buttons` - add buttons to headings to copy the full traceback to the clipboard.
+Defaults to `true`.

 * `skip-traceback.use_toolbar_button` - add a button to the toolbar which can be used to toggle on or off the contracted display of all cells' tracebacks.
   Defaults to `false`.